Every romantic movie has to start somewhere. And their venue of choice? Coffee shop.

 Celeste and Jesse met again.
 But timing is everything.
 Right love + bad timing = heartbreak.
 WARNING: TOTGA movie alert!

-At one point of our life, there is always that one person that you cannot get out of your mind.
+At one point in our life, there is always that one person that you cannot get out of your mind.
 No matter how many years have passed, how many accomplishments you’ve made but there seems to be a reminder of that unforgettable person everywhere you go.

 “We meet love in hellos.
 We meet love in goodbyes.
 But will we ever meet the hellos again?
 Or just the goodbyes?”